-- Composite database: migrate data and functionality together, and go live when both are migrated. - Chicken Little strategy: like a composite database but keep both legacy and replacement systems running simultaneously. - Big bang methodology: develop a new system, stop the old system, migrate data, and start a new system. - Butterfly methodology: big bang with data synchronization techniques to reduce data migration time and downtime.
+- Database first: migrate data first, then migrate programming gradually, and go live when all programming migrations are done. - Database last: migrate programming first, go live when all data is migrated. - Composite database: migrate data and functionality together and go live when both are migrated. - Chicken Little strategy: like a composite database but keep legacy and replacement systems running simultaneously. - Big bang methodology: develop a new system, stop the old system, migrate data, and start a new system. - Butterfly methodology: big bang with data synchronization techniques to reduce data migration time and downtime.

 Each of these strategies has advantages and disadvantages.
-We refer to [6] for more details.
+We refer to [12] for more details.